IBM/charts/stable/ibm-nginx-dev/README.md

 [NGINX](https://www.nginx.com/) is a free and open-source web server which can also be used as a reverse proxy, load balancer and HTTP cache.

 ## Introduction

-This chart uses NGINX to host simple static content.
+This chart creates an [NGINX](https://www.nginx.com/) deployment to host simple static content.

 ## Chart Details